arjunpsd/rules-engine/README.md

 }
 ```

-A couple of sample data source adapters are provided in the rules engine library source for reference.
+A couple of sample data source adaptors are provided in the rules engine library source for reference.
 Additionally, you
 may also use a utility class (`JsonPathDataSetMapper`) that can easily convert JSON data into `DataSet` objects using
 _JsonPath_.
-See `AdviceInsightsDataSourceAdapter` class for usage.
+See `AdviceInsightsDataSourceAdaptor` class for usage.

-### Mapping Parameters/Keys in Rules to Data Source Adapters
+### Mapping Parameters/Keys in Rules to Data Source adaptors

 For every parameter/key referenced within a condition or pre-condition in the business rules file, there must be at
-least one `DataSourceAdapter` class annotated with the data source name (first part of the key separated by ':'').
+least one `DataSourceAdaptor` class annotated with the data source name (first part of the key separated by ':'').
 In
-the following example for a key in business rule condition, 'advice-insights' is the name of the data source adapter
+the following example for a key in business rule condition, 'advice-insights' is the name of the data source adaptor
 bean, while '
-anniversary-milestone-number' is the data attribute that is fetched by the adapter and returned within a `DataSet`
+anniversary-milestone-number' is the data attribute that is fetched by the adaptor and returned within a `DataSet`

 ```json
 {